ryanmcmahon1/osu_autoplayer/index.md

-## ECE 5725 Final Project: Osu!
+# Osu!
 Autoplayer

-You can use the [editor on GitHub](https://github.com/ryanmcmahon1/osu_autoplayer/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.
+Osu! is a rhythm game where players attempt to click

-### Mouse-Sharing Through Barrier and PyAutoGUI
+## Mouse-Sharing Through Barrier and PyAutoGUI

 One of the first challenges that we had to handle was sorting out how to control the mouse on the computer from the Raspberry Pi.
 After some investigation, we found that the Barrier application (https://github.com/debauchee/barrier) allows both mouse and keyboard to be shared between two devices without the need for a physical switch for sharing the input between the two devices.
 With the application installed on both devices, a wireless connection is established between the two devices, allowing the mouse to be dragged between screens and for the keyboard to be used on both screens.
 The only limitation of the Barrier application is that the application seems to only be executable through the Linux desktop, requiring the display to be open on the RPi end.
 Additionally, the version of the application on both devices had to match to work as expected, leading to the use of the 2.2 version being used as that is the one available on the RPi.
 In this version, the auto-config option did not work correctly for us, requiring that the IP address of the host device be indicated manually to set up the connection.